Mosaic Law Congregation

 Education Across the Generations

 Teaching and learning across the spectrum are central to Jewish identity.
 We encourage participation in our many opportunities to learn together and to share your own teachings.
-We are proud of our Mercaz religious school and our extensive Adult Ed offerings, including our affiliation with the Melton School of Adult Jewish Learning.
+We are proud of our Mercaz religious school and many Adult Education offerings.

 Social Action, Cultural, Communal